-- □ Property taxes: government entities or the amount listed on the title report (if the source of the information was a local taxing authority) - □ Cooperative, condominium, or homeowners associations: a billing statement from the association - □ Levies and assessments: statement from the assessing entity (for example, a water district bill) - Ground rent: the current ground rent agreement - □ Lease payments: the existing lease agreement - □ Other records: can be reasonably reliable if they come from a third party iv.
-Other recurring debts: (§ 1026.43(c)(3) and comment 43(c)(3)-6)

-The rule requires you to consider a consumer's current debt obligations and any alimony or child support the consumer is required to pay.

-Typical recurrent monthly debts include:
+Property taxes: government entities or the amount listed on the title report (if the source of the information was a local taxing authority) Cooperative, condominium, or homeowners associations: a billing statement from the association Levies and assessments: statement from the assessing entity (for example, a water district bill) Ground rent: the current ground rent agreement Lease payments: the existing lease agreement Other records: can be reasonably reliable if they come from a third party iv. ther recurring debts: (§ 1026.43(c)(3) and omment 43(c)(3)-6) The ru CC le rec The rus CC le rec omment 43(c)(3)-6) quires you to consider a consumer's current debt obligations and any alimony or child The rus CC le rec pmment 43(c)(3)-6) quires you to consider a consumer's current debt obligations and any alimony or child consumer is required to pay.
+The rus CC le rec t the l recu puires you to consider a consumer's current debt obligations and any alimony or child consumer is required to pay.
+The property of the proper The rus CC le rec t the l recu puires you to consider a consumer's current debt obligations and any alimony or child consumer is required to pay.
+The purrent monthly debts include: Student loans The rus CC le rec t the l recu puires you to consider a consumer's current debt obligations and any alimony or child consumer is required to pay.
+The arrent monthly debts include: Student loans Auto loans